blocktest-game/Blocktest-MonoGame/README.md

 6. Commit and push all the changes you want with git
 7. Make a pull request!

+### Compiling after making change to shared folder

+After making a change to the shared project, you may need to use the "dotnet clean" and "dotnet build" commands on the shared project to make the changes appear in your dev environment.

 ## Reporting issues

 To report an issue, please fill out a bug report [here](https://github.com/blocktest-game/blocktest-MonoGame/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBUG%5D) so that developers can quickly respond to the bug.